- Someone’s psychological or emotional age is often evident in emotional reactions and habits.

-In my clinical practice, I primarily treat folks struggling with depression, anxiety, excessive anger and marriage difficulties.
+In my clinical practice, I primarily treat folks struggling with depression, anxiety, excessive anger, and marriage difficulties.
 Very often, an underlying issue is that for one reason or another, the client never quite grew up.
 So many people reach chronological adulthood without having mastered the core elements of adult emotional functioning.

-As a therapist who works extensively with couples, I have learned that almost any client can look reasonably adult when I meet with him or her individually.
+How can you assess if an adult functions emotionally more like a child?
+As a therapist who works extensively with couples, I have learned that almost any client can look reasonably "adult" when I meet with him or her individually.

-A psychologist from Africa with whom I once spoke at an international psychology conference explained to me that in his country it was common to assess people in terms of both physical age and emotional age.
+A psychologist from Africa with whom I once spoke at an international psychology conference explained to me that in his country, it was common to assess people in terms of both physical age and emotional age.

-Psychological or emotional age by contrast becomes evident in emotional reactions and habits.
-For instance, adults can stay calm whereas children tend to be quick to anger.
+Physical age can be counted by number of birthdays.
+Physical age, especially with children, also tends to correlate with height, strength, and cognitive functioning.
+Psychological or emotional age, by contrast, becomes evident in emotional reactions and habits.
+For instance, adults can stay calm whereas children tend to be quicker to anger.
 Adults exercise careful judgment before talking whereas children may impulsively blurt out tactless, hurtful words.

 Behaviors that are normal for children however, look childish and rude when adults do them.

 Before reading my list of characteristics that I look for, you might want to jot down a list of the traits that you noticed in your visualization.
-Please share with other readers in the Comments below this article if you spotted some traits that I missed.
+Please share with other readers in the comments below this article if you spotted some traits that I missed.

-10 Signs Therapists Note When They Assess Emotional Childishness or Maturity
+10 Signs of Emotional Childishness

 How many of the following signs of emotional immaturity does your list include?